ehsanmqn/freight-rates/README.md

 # Xeneta Rates Task
 I developed this Django project as part of the task assigned by Xenata.
 I chose to utilize Django as the Python framework for two primary reasons:
-1. Django is more productive than other python frameworks.
+1. Django is more productive than other python frameworks
 2. It is well-structured

 ## Used Technologies